Behavior modification facility: History

-These facilities are part of what has been described as the Troubled Teen Industry.
+These facilities are part of what has been described as the troubled teen Industry.

 Controversy

 The U.S. Surgeon General (1999) discussed the need to clarify admission criteria to residential treatment programs.
 Included in the same report was the call for more updated research as most of the residential research had been completed in the 1960s and 1970s..

-Disability rights organizations, such as the Bazelon Center for Mental Health Law, oppose placement in such programs and call into question the appropriateness and efficacy of such group placements, the failure of such programs to address problems in the child's home and community environment, the limited or no mental health services offered and substandard educational programs.
+Disability rights organizations, such as the Bazelon Center for Mental Health Law, oppose placement in such programs.
+They call into question the appropriateness and efficacy of such group placements, the failure of such programs to address problems in the child's home and community environment, the limited or no mental health services offered and substandard educational programs.

-Bazelon promotes community-based services, which it considers more effective and less costly than residential placement.
-While behavior modification programs can be delivered as easily in residential programs as in community-based programs, overall community-based programs continue to lack empirical support, especially with respect to long term outcomes for severe cases.
-In 1999 the surgeon general clearly stated "...it is premature to endorse the effectiveness of residential treatment for adolescents.".
+In their place, Bazelon promotes community-based services, which it considers more effective and less costly than residential placement.
+While behavior modification programs can be delivered as easily in residential programs as in community-based programs, overall, community-based programs continue to lack empirical support, especially with respect to long term outcomes for severe cases.
+In 1999 the surgeon general clearly stated that "...it is premature to endorse the effectiveness of residential treatment for adolescents."

-From late 2007 through 2008, a broad coalition of grass roots efforts, prominent medical and psychological organizations including members of Alliance for the Safe, Therapeutic and Appropriate use of Residential Treatment (ASTART) and the Community Alliance for the Ethical Treatment of Youth (CAFETY), provided testimony and support that led to the creation of the Stop Child Abuse in Residential Programs for Teens Act of 2008 by the United States Congress Committee on Education and Labor.
+The United States Congress Committee on Education and Labor created the Stop Child Abuse in Residential Programs for Teens Act of 2008 after testimony and support were provided in late 2007 through early 2028 by a broad coalition of grassroots efforts by prominent medical and psychological organizations.
+This included members of the Alliance for the Safe, Therapeutic and Appropriate use of Residential Treatment (ASTART) and the Community Alliance for the Ethical Treatment of Youth (CAFETY).

 Jon Martin-Crawford and Kathryn Whitehead of CAFETY testified at a hearing of the United States Congress Committee on Education and Labor on April 24, 2008, where they described abusive practices they had experienced at the Family Foundation School and Mission Mountain School, both therapeutic boarding schools.

 One recent acknowledgement has been that long term care does not equate with better outcomes.

 To reduce the tendency for abuse, a strong push has occurred to certify or license behavior modifiers or to have such practices limited to licensed psychologists.
 In particular psychologists with behavioral training American psychological association offers a diplomat (post Ph.D. and licensed certification) in behavioral psychology.

 Often the practice of behavior modification in facilities comes into question (see recent interest in Judge Rotenberg Educational Center, Aspen Education Group and the World Wide Association of Specialty Programs and Schools).
 Often these types of restrictive issues are discussed as part of ethical and legal standards (see Professional practice of behavior analysis).
 Recent research has identified some best practices for use in such facilities.
 In general policies in such facilities require the presence of a treatment team to ensure that abuses do not occur, especially if facilities are attempting to use punishment programs.